 TV / Movies

-K-Drama Review: “School 2017” Sprees Teenage Student Life’s Angst, Dreams And Young Love
+K-Drama Premiere: “School 2017” Sprees Teenage Student Life’s Angst, Dreams And Young Love

 Owing to Eun Ho’s supposed misdemeanor, she is placed under a disciplinary action but is saved by the hero-rebel, who manipulated a drone while the principal castigated misbehaving students in his preaching stint when they are all assembled in the gymnasium.
 Eun Ho’s innocence is proven but she is determined to reveal the identity of the insurgent student.